How long does it take to eliminate alcohol?

 Am I qualified for an internship at DFS?

-Internships for university students are very limited and are managed by DFS Laboratory Directors.
+Internships for college and university students are very limited and are managed by DFS Laboratory Directors.
 Priority for any available internship opportunities is given to graduate students in FEPAC accredited forensic science programs, then graduate students in forensic science programs at other colleges, and thereafter to college students in science programs at the undergraduate level.
 High school students are not eligible for internships.

 Which schools offer degrees in forensic science?

 Forensic Science is a popular degree program.
 Programs that are accredited by the Forensic Education Program Accreditation Commission (FEPAC) meet rigorous curriculum standards.
 Information on FEPAC accreditation standards and accredited programs can be found on their website.
-For additional information on forensic science education opportunities and a career brochure, visit the student section of the American Academy of Forensic Sciences website.
-The Department of Forensic Science has an affiliation with forensic science education programs at Virginia Commonwealth University (VCU), located in Richmond, Virginia.
-VCU offers both B.S. and M.S. degrees in Forensic Science, which are accredited by FEPAC.
-Several of the lecture/laboratory courses within the Masters program are taught at the DFS Central Laboratory in Richmond.
-More information about both degree programs can be found at http://www.has.vcu.edu/forensics.
+For additional information on forensic science education opportunities and a career brochure, visit the What is Forensic Science? or Careers in Forensic Science pages of the American Academy of Forensic Sciences website.